lukaszjablonski/dynarein/README.md

 # dynarein
 > **dyna**mic **re**adme.md to **in**dex.html

-If your default GitHub repository is `gh-pages` sometimes you don't need to create two separate files like README.md and index.html.
-If you would like to have a carbon-copy of your README.md file in your index.html, the **dynarein** is what you might consider using.
+If your default GitHub repository is `gh-pages` sometimes you do not want to maintain two separate files like README.md and index.html.
+If you want your index.html to display README.md file content, the **dynarein** is what you might consider.
 This project is based on a [showdown](https://github.com/showdownjs/showdown) and take advantage of [GitHub Markup](https://github.com/github/markup).

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)